 The possible financial conflict of interest was only half the story, however.
 Senator Pastore was more concerned about whether there might be a conflict between the ideals which prompted Mr. Coors to establish TVN two years ago, and the ideals behind the foundation of CPB.
 "The fact is that he set up TVN to combat what he felt was a bias in the television networks," Senator Pastore said.
 "My question is whether he is trying to get on the CPB board for the same reason."
 Mr. Coors's political views have been characterized as embedded deep within the right wing of the political spectrum.
 He acknowledged, when questioned by the senators, that he has contributed about \$6,000 to the John Birch Society over the past 10 years, and he also acknowledged that dissatisfaction with what he sees as a liberal bias in network news entered into the thinking which led to the establishment of TVN.
-He constantly insisted under questioning, however, that the primary reason for establishing TVN was to provide a news source for independent TV broadcaster since 1968 are available - call collect.
+He constantly insisted under questioning, however, that the primary reason for establishing TVN was to provide a news source for independent TV stations.
+"It was not then and is not now our purpose to force our particular political bias on anyone," he told Senator Pastore.